salahpy/salahpy/README.md

 # 💫 About Me:

-I'm Nacef Salah Eddine, a student at the Higher National School of Computer Science (ESI) in Algeria.
-I'm a full-stack web developer and a CTF player.
-Currently, I'm learning AI to integrate it into my future projects.
+I'm Nacef Salah Eddine, a full-stack web developer and a cybersecurity enthusiast.

 ## 🌐 Socials: